Satya Rhodes-Conway, Glora Reyes advance in race for mayor

 Kerr also was satisfied.
 “I am satisfied that without spending $100 in total I broke 10%,” he said.
 “I managed to raise important issues while remaining true to myself.
 I have no regrets and will continue to do everything I can to make Madison a better place for all from my position in Traffic Engineering.”

-A relatively lower-profile mayoral campaign has included four candidate forums and produced differences on issues surrounding city finances, public safety, housing, bus service, homelessness and racial equity.
+A relatively low-profile mayoral campaign has included four candidate forums and produced differences on issues surrounding city finances, public safety, housing, bus service, homelessness and racial equity.

 Rhodes-Conway, elected in 2019, has touted “great strides” in housing, climate, transportation and racial equality during her tenure despite the pandemic and said the city faces added challenges of preventing violence, improving traffic safety, equitable economic development and investing in young people.

-Reyes had said being mayor isn't about "advancing an ideology," but hearing, engaging and guiding the city toward what it can be for everyone.
-She made commitments to solving the attainable housing crisis, working with the business community to create good paying jobs and keeping families safe.
+Reyes had said being mayor isn’t about “advancing an ideology,” but hearing, engaging and guiding the city toward what it can be for everyone.
+She made commitments to solving the affordable housing crisis, working with the business community to create good-paying jobs and keeping families safe.

 “We spent time talking to everyday Madisonians and got a great understanding of the issues that are affecting Madison,” Reyes said Tuesday night.
 “Tonight told us that we have to continue to expand our circle of communication and we will do that with more calls, knocking on doors and hosting community coffee events.”